 - Root and shoot growth: Zinc helps with the development of strong roots, good branch structure, and healthy fan leaves.

-Without enough zinc, the plant can struggle with both structural development and overall health, leaving it vulnerable to other problems down the road.
+Without enough zinc, the plant can struggle with both structural development and overall health, leaving it vulnerable to other problems down the road, regardless of how well fed you think the plants are.

 Zinc deficiency tends to show up in your plant's newest growth, and it’s usually easy to spot once you know what to look for.
 Here’s how to identify it: